alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 ## Delays and Debouncing

-Live Cells provides a `delayed(...)` method on cells which returns a cell that holds a `Future` which completes with the same value as the value of the cell, on which `delayed` was called, but after a given delay.
+Live Cells provides a `delayed(...)` method on cells.
+This method returns a cell that holds a `Future` that completes with the same value as the value of the cell, on which `delayed` was called, but after a given delay.

 ```dart title="Example of .delayed(...)"
 final n = MutableCell(0);